 Fire smoke may induce asthma attacks, and since an estimated 60% of asthma sufferers have what’s called ‘allergic asthma’ the question of whether wildfire smoke can trigger allergic reactions is an important one.

-Fire Smoke Allergy-like Symptoms To Be Aware Of
+Fire Smoke Allergies: Symptoms To Be Aware Of

 The immediate effects of wildfire smoke exposure often consist of stinging eyes, irritation of the nose and throat, coughing spurts, shortness of breath, and an increase in phlegm.